twooster/holz/README.md

   // be called.
   format: (msg: string, ...args: unknown[]) => string

+  // Optional: If an object is provided as the second paramter to a log
-  // Optional: A function that will be called if there is an object passed before
+  // function, `preprocess` will be called on this object first.
+The return
-  // the message parameter when logging, to transform that object into something
-  // a bit more useful (like enumerating the fields in an error).
+  // value will be  merged into the logging object (partially built from `base`
+  // and `fields` already).
+  preprocess: (o: object) => object

+  // Optional: Optionally post-process the log object before it's finalized.
+  // The payload will be replaced with whatever value is returned by this
+  // function.
+If an object isn't returned, then the log will not go through.
-  transform: (o: object) => object
+  postprocess: (o: object) => object | void

-  // Optional: Transformations to apply to individual fields in the payload,
-  // replacing the value of given keys by the result of the supplied function
-  fieldTransforms: { [k in string | number]: (value: unknown, key: string) => unknown }

   // Optional: Function that outputs a log line; defaults to writing JSON to stdout
   output: (s: Payload) => void